 Council’s website and also upon request to any interested party.

-The office of the US Secretary of Education, each state board of podiatric medicine, the regional accrediting agency (if the institution holds membership in a regional accrediting association), and the public will be notified in writing of any accreditation decision determined by the Council or an appeal committee.
+The office of the US Secretary of Education, each state board of podiatric medicine, the nationally recognized institutional accrediting agency (if the institution holds membership in a nationally recognized institutional accrediting association), and the public will be notified in writing of any accreditation decision determined by the Council or an appeal committee.
 The Council will notify all of the appropriate entities at the same time it notifies the institution.

 Related to Initial and Continuing Accreditation Decisions